CDN $21450 (about USD $17700; £12650 using May 2021 exchange rates)

 You can transfer your payments directly to my bank account.
 You can pay by credit card if you wish, but there would be a 9.5% surcharge on the safari price to cover online credit card booking fees.

 Does the trip need a minimum number of people to guarantee it runs?

 Yes, I need 3 photographers to run this trip.
 If we are short and you have paid a 50% deposit, you will be offered the opportunity to cover the cost of a vacant space(s) or will receive a full refund of all monies you have paid.

 What happens if Tendrel Images cancels the trip?

 If for any reason I need to cancel the safari, you will receive a full refund of all monies you have paid, including the CAD $1000 reservation fee.

 Yes.
-I have a double 2-week slots booked for 2023 (20 Sep to 08 Oct) and the season finale in 2026 (19 Oct to 06 Nov).
-In 2024, I have a unique opportunity from Oct 04-15 for four experienced photographers to travel together without me as a photo guide (the safari immediately preceding this one).
-In 2025 I have the final slot of the season, prime timing for ice bears.
+I have double 2-week slots booked for 2023 (20 Sep to 08 Oct) and the season finale in 2026 (19 Oct to 06 Nov).
+In 2024, I have a unique opportunity from Oct 04-15 for four experienced photographers to travel together without me as a photo guide and a mid-October session with the same itinerary as this safari.

 I am also offering grizzly bear photo safaris in early-August in the Taku Wilderness of northern British Columbia; on those 6-day tours, I can take a slightly larger group.
 This tour is a relatively more economical way to have a very personal experience with grizzly bears.